inodb/spectrum-viz-website/docs/mira/overview.md

   - [Apollo](https://www.apollographql.com/)
 - [Elasticsearch](https://www.elastic.co/products/elasticsearch)

-## Current Features
+## Major Features

-- Viewing of data on a per sample basis
+- Viewing of data on a per patient, sample, basis
-- Interactive tSNE plot with ability to colour by cell type, cluster, or gene expression
+- Interactive tSNE plot with ability to colour by cell type or gene expression
 - Bar / Line chart for distribution of colouring labels

-## Future Features

-- View data amongst other levels (per patient, across all patients, cancer cells only, etc)
-- QC table with various metrics (per sample)
+- QC table with various metrics
-- Compare gene expression across multiple genes simultaneously
-- Users can download underlying data for further analysis